oglimmer/vibe-coding-discord-bot/README.md

           --namespace=default
 ```

-either via Helm or ArgoCD:
+On production use this ArgoCD:

 ```bash
 helm install discord-bot ./helm